Gailpositive/Darey.io-Projects-1-10/README.md

  A more detailed implementation of these projects are stored in the repository.

- ## AUX PROJECT: BASIC GIT PROJECT
- The Git project serves as an introduction to Git Bash terminal and the GitHub version control system.
-Its purpose is to facilitate learning about GitHub, encompassing skills such as creating repositories, initializing them, creating branches, collaborating remotely effectively, and establishing connections with remote servers.

- Within this project, I was also introduced to various other terminals, including Windows PowerShell, Termius, and the command prompt and basic systax in markdown cheat sheet among others.

 # PROJECT 1: LAMP WEB-STACK IMPLEMENTATION IN AWS
 The "LAMP Stack Architecture" project offers an immersive introduction and practical experience within the realm of web servers.